askap-vast/vast-tools/docs/getting_started/introduction.md

 !!!note "Relationship to the VAST Pipeline"
     The VAST Pipeline has superseded a lot of the initial features of VAST Tools, such as querying the VAST Pilot data directly for source matches (known as a 'Query').
-    While these methods still exist in the package, it is always highly recommended to use the VAST Pipeline data products as the base for any searches.
+    While these methods still exist in the package, it is always highly recommended to use the VAST Pipeline data products when searching for Stokes I sources.

 ## VAST Tools Structure